kdabir/nixstall/README.md

 This installs ant and in fact install nixstall as well.
 Now next time on you can use `nixstall` command directly and it all gets even terse when you use `nixstall` that's already there on your machine now:

-1. Installing nixstall itself.
+1. Installing nixstall **itself**.
 Nixstall installs itself whenever you install any package for the first time.
-But you you still want to install nixstall first :
+But if you want to install nixstall first :

         curl -L http://git.io/nixstall | bash -s self

 2. Getting archive directly from the site: